Guided Trip Policies

 Deposits and Cancellations

-If you book a private water trip and we are reserving the water with the landowner on your behalf, we will add the required access fees to your deposit.
+If you book a private water trip and we are reserving the water with the landowner on your behalf, we usually add the required access fees to your deposit, though this varies on a water-by-water basis depending on the landowner’s cancellation policies.

 Since our business is highly seasonal and cancellations are difficult to rebook, particularly when notice is given late, we have adopted the following cancellation policies.
 They are comparable to those of our competitors.

-- Deposits for cancellations received in writing prior to one month before the trip date (or first date of a multi-day trip) will be refunded in full minus a 3% cancellation fee to cover our time spent processing the booking and any credit card fees.
-This policy is effective March 13, 2019.
+- Deposits for cancellations received in writing prior to one month before the trip date (or first date of a multi-day trip) will be refunded in full via the original deposit method.
+If a deposit is required to be refunded via a different method (for example if you change credit cards between booking and the date of the trip), a 10% cancellation fee will be charged to pay our original credit card processing fees.
+This fee will be capped at $150 even for large bookings.

 - From one month to 7 days prior to a trip, cancellations will forfeit the deposit unless we are able to rebook the date for a trip of equal or greater price.